-Auditor's Recommendation: The Association should develop and formally adopt a document retention policy that is in compliance with the statute.
+Auditor's Recommendation: The Association should develop a filing system that makes filing and finding documents straightforward.

 Corrective Action(s): The Association will establish a record retention policy to ensure that records are being retained in accordance with the New Mexico Administrative Code.